 Fluent News Reader is cooler than I thought it would be.
 The free app from Fluent Mobile offers quick, mobile device-optimized access to news from nearly 50 top-quality sources—CNN, Slate, the Wall Street Journal, and even PCWorld.

-When you launch Fluent Mobile’s app, it defaults to the Top News section.
+Fluent Mobile’s app, it defaults to the Top News section.
 Headlines load quickly, with icons for the news source, timestamps, and article blurbs visible at a glance.
 Tap on an article, and it loads blazingly fast.
 That’s because Fluent News Reader smartly links to mobile versions of the Web pages for each article, and those tend to load in an instant.
 It’s easy to save an article (which stores it on another tab within the app), e-mail it, or post it to Twitter or Facebook.

 To switch from Top News to another section, you tap the Sections tab.
 All the major news categories—Entertainment, US News, and Technology—you’d expect to find are there.
 I do wish there were a way I could pin my favorite section to a tab, or change the default tab from Top News to another category, but using the Sections tab isn’t overly cumbersome.